Lagstill/IIIT-H/deepfool/Paper Implementation/README.md

 ## Inferences

-From the implementation work of https://github.com/LTS4/DeepFool/tree/master/Python , using a pretraind resnet model the sample image was deepfooled by the algorithm as proposed and was successsfully perturbed though, from my conclusion the image instead of being perturbed was zoomed as follows:
+From the implementation work of https://github.com/LTS4/DeepFool/tree/master/Python , using a pretraind resnet model from the ImageNet dataset the sample image was deepfooled by the algorithm as proposed and was successsfully perturbed though, from my conclusion the image instead of being perturbed was zoomed as follows:

 ### ORIGINAL IMAGE :